Muscles of the face, including the orbicularis oris.

 Diagram of the orbicularis oris muscle.

-The orbicularis oris, facial muscle, is the sphincter muscle of the mouth.
+The orbicularis oris, a facial muscle, is the sphincter muscle of the mouth.
 It forms the greater part of the substance of the lips, lying between the skin and the mucus membrane, and extending from the edge of each lip to its root.

 It is not a simple muscle composed of bundles arranged in concentric curves, like the orbicularis oculi.
 Besides some intrinsic fibers of its own, it is composed of the fibers of all the other muscles that converge on the mouth.
 (1) The intrinsic bundles pass obliquely between the skin and the mucus membrane.
 (2) Incisive slips arise from the jaws opposite the roots of incisor teeth and pass laterally into the lips.
 (3) The fibers of the other muscles converging upon the mouth mingle and sweep in curves through the lips – some obliquely and some transversely.